School of Education Policy

 IUT into SED with External Credit

 The School of Education accepts external credits that have already been approved and equated by other schools and colleges.
-If a student would like a re-evaluation of external credits, the student should submit the Transfer of External Credits form to the SED Student Records Office, Room 115, for review.
+If a student would like a re-evaluation of external credits, the student should submit the Transfer of External Credits form to the SED Student Records office, Room 115 or firstname.lastname@example.org, for review.

 With permission, 8 credits at the graduate level (not previously used toward a graduate degree or another degree) may be transferred into a master’s or CAGS program.
 With permission, 16 external or 20 internal credits (not previously used toward another degree) may be transferred into a doctoral program.

-After matriculation, graduate candidates who wish to have credits accepted for transfer must submit a petition to the SED Student Records Office, Room 115.
-Faculty advisors have final approval over which credits will be accepted and applied to a particular degree program.
+After matriculation, graduate candidates who wish to have credits accepted for transfer must submit a petition to the SED Student Records office, Room 115 or email@example.com.
+Faculty advisors must approve credits that will be accepted and applied to a particular degree program.

-Courses approved for transfer from external institutions will only receive the amount of credits awarded on the official transcript.
+Courses approved for transfer from external institutions will only receive the amount of credits awarded on the official transcript from that institution.